Skip Navigation Links www.nws.noaa.gov

 NWS Climate Prediction Center College Park MD

-Sea-surface temperature (SST) anomalies about or greater than +0.5 degrees Celsius (C) were observed around the Hawaiian Islands (Kauai, Oahu, Maui and the Big Island) during the previous week.
+Sea-surface temperature (SST) anomalies about +0.5 to +2.0 degrees Celsius (C) were observed around the Hawaiian Islands (Kauai, Oahu, Maui and the Big Island) during the previous week.

-Most climate models of the North American Multi-Model Ensemble (NMME) and the International Multi-Model Ensemble (IMME/C3S) favor positive SST anomalies around the Hawaiian Islands in February 2025.
-Above normal temperatures are favored for all of the Hawaiian Islands (Kauai, Oahu, Maui and Hawaii or the Big Island) for February with lower probabilities indicated for the southeastern islands of Maui (Kahului) and Hawaii (Hilo), based on model forecasts.
+Most climate models of the North American Multi-Model Ensemble (NMME) and the International Multi-Model Ensemble (IMME/C3S) favor positive SST anomalies around the Hawaiian Islands in March 2025.
+Above normal temperatures are favored for all of the Hawaiian Islands (Kauai, Oahu, Maui and Hawaii or the Big Island) for March, 2025.

-For the February 2025 precipitation outlook, most models of the NMME and C3S predict above normal precipitation across all of the Hawaiian Islands.
-The impact of a La Niña would also favor above normal precipitation in February (see further discussion of La Niña below), although the forecast of La Niña is uncertain.
-Weak probabilities favoring above normal precipitation are indicated in the February precipitation outlook, supported by most dynamical model forecasts and potential La Niña forcing.
+For the March 2025 precipitation outlook, most models of the NMME and C3S predict above normal precipitation across all of the Hawaiian Islands.
+The impact of a La Niña would also favor above normal precipitation in March (see further discussion of La Niña below).
+Weak probabilities favoring above normal precipitation are indicated in the March precipitation outlook, supported by most dynamical model forecasts and potential La Niña forcing.

 TEMPERATURE PRECIPITATION